FREQUENTLY ASKED QUESTIONS

 The venue for the Big Fat Super Swap is the Lake Nokomis Community Center.
 It is held in the gymnasium, which is very open with lots of space and rows of bleachers in the back to sit down.
 We will provide additional chairs if needed as we are able.
 It is an accessible building with limited handicap and close parking.
 The building does not have air conditioning.
 We encourage carpooling and parking in the over flow lot if you are able to walk about the length of a block.
 It has gendered bathrooms with 1 to 2 small stalls.
 See below for more info on our accessibility hour.

 The venue for the Inbetweenie Super Swap is in a shop space two doors down from Cake Plus-Size Resale.
-The doorway is narrow (GETTING MEASUREMENTS) with a lip that may cause problems for those in wheelchairs.
+The doorway is narrow (35 inches) with a lip that may cause problems for those in wheelchairs.
 The space is rather narrow and can be crowded.
 We highly recommend anyone who may need more space and time to sign up for our accessibility hour.
 See below for more info on our accessibility hour.

 At both swaps we have a pop-up changing tent with space for one person.
 You are also welcome and encouraged to try on clothes within the larger space, as long as there’s no nudity and you respect the boundaries of those around you.